UNIQUE TO SALT LAKE

 KEN SANDERS RARE BOOKS

-Utah’s original jeweler has been putting beautiful baubles on people for nearly a century and even if you’re not in the market for fine jewelry, stopping into its flagship store on State Street is worth the trip.
+Utah’s original jeweler has been putting beautiful baubles on people for nearly a century and even if you’re not in the market for fine jewelry, stopping into the O.C.
+Tanner Jewelers flagship store on State Street is worth the trip.
 The store is located in the former Salt Lake Public Library Building, beautifully renovated into a gorgeous store filled with gorgeous jewelry.

 Your coffee table has an earmarked Sundance catalog on it, right?
 The catalog, featuring unique clothing, jewelry and housewares inspired by Robert Redford’s haute western aesthetic, has an outlet store here in Salt Lake.
 And this is a true outlet; the markdowns are legit and often steep.
 Don’t miss it.